Jack in the Box: Locations

 This Jack in the Box off U.S. Route 83 is one of five company outlets in Laredo, Texas.

 In 2005, Jack in the Box announced plans for nationwide expansion by 2010.
 In support of this objective, the chain began airing ads in states several hundred miles from the nearest location.
 The expansion strategy at that time was targeted at Colorado, Delaware, Florida, and Texas.
 In 2007, the first new Colorado store opened in Golden, marking an end to Jack in the Box's 11-year-long absence from the state.

 In Albuquerque, New Mexico, several locations opened in June 2009.
 Jack in the Box restaurants last made an appearance in the Albuquerque market about two decades prior.

 In September 2010, 40 under-performing company-owned Jack in the Box restaurants located mostly in Texas and the Southeast were set to close.

 In March 2011, Jack in the Box launched the Munchie Mobile in San Diego, a food truck that will serve Jack's burgers and fries.
 In June 2012, Jack in the Box launched their second food truck in the southeast region of the United States.
 Another truck was launched for the Northern Texas area in April 2013.

 In January 2012, Jack in the Box opened its first of three locations in the Indianapolis area.
 A few months later, the first Ohio location opened in September 2012 in West Chester.

 In May 2023, Jack in the Box showed interest in re-entering the Mexican market after a failed first attempt, when it briefly operated there in the early 1990s.
 In February 2024, Jack in the Box returned to Mexico, opening a location in Chihuahua City.

 In July 2024, Jack in the Box announced plans to open several stores in the Chicago area in 2025.
-The chain previously expanded in Chicago during the late 1960s until the 1980s.
-Eight locations, all in former Arby's, have been slated to open so far.
+The chain previously operated in Chicago from the late 1960s until the 1980s.
+Eight locations, all in former Arby's, opened so far.

+Construction-site banner for a planned Jack in the Box location in Orlando, Florida, during the chain’s Central Florida expansion, 2026.

-Jack in the Box has announced plans to enter the Orlando market with up to 20 locations across Central Florida.
-The first location will be on John Young Parkway at Conroy Road near The Mall at Millenia.
-Other locations announced include Lake Nona near Orlando International Airport and Kissimmee near Walt Disney World.
+In 2024, Jack in the Box announced plans to expand into the Central Florida market, with franchise agreements for up to 20 locations in the Orlando area.
+Construction and permitting activity for multiple sites, including locations along John Young Parkway near The Mall at Millenia and in Lake Nona near Orlando International Airport, was reported in 2025.
+The chain opened its first Central Florida location in Longwood in February 2026, marking its return to the state after several decades.

+In June 2026, all Jack in the Box locations in the greater Colorado Springs area closed, leaving no remaining operating stores listed in the region on the company's official locator.
+It was not immediately confirmed whether the local shutdowns were linked to the chain's "JACK on Track" restructuring plan announced in April 2025, which targeted 150 to 200 underperforming locations nationwide for closure through late 2025 and subsequent franchise agreement expirations.